 Samsung Galaxy S7 volume controls and Do not Disturb

-Quickly switch to vibrate alerts: If you want silence, but are after vibration alerts still, push the volume button and tap the bell on the pop-up.
+Quickly switch to vibrate alerts: If you want silence, but are after vibration alerts still, push the volume button and tap the speaker icon on the pop-up.
 This will switch to vibrate.
 Or you can hold down the volume button so it slides all the way down to vibrate.

 Set you phone to silent: The normal volume controls only go to vibrate.
 To make your phone silent, swipe down to the quick settings and tap the sound shortcut.
 This will cycle through sound/vibrate/mute.
 Remember to turn the sound back on, or you'll miss all your calls and messages, or use do not disturb instead.

 Turn down media volume: Hit the volume up or down button, and the volume slider will appear.
 Tap the down arrow on the right-hand side, and you can change the ringer, media, alarm and system volumes independently.
 Perfect for when you want to watch a YouTube video on the bus without disturbing others.